semanticarts/gist/docs/Contributing.md

 - Each issue should be atomic, to simplify the review process, implementation, and revert/rollback.
 - Exception: several very small issues of the same type can be bundled together into a single issue - e.g., fixing typos in labels.
 - Examples:
-  - YES: An issue to change all rdfs:label annotations to skos:prefLabel
+  - YES: Change all rdfs:label annotations to skos:prefLabel
-  - YES: An issue to fix typos in labels in all gist files.
+  - YES: Fix typos in labels in all gist files.
-  - NO: An issue to change all rdfs:label annotations to skos:prefLabel and rewrite definitions as full sentences.
+  - NO: Change all rdfs:label annotations to skos:prefLabel and improve definitions.

 ### Issue Title